INTRODUCTION TO RECEPTION: Thursday 6th November. Book your place.

 At Rookwood School we value a courageous approach to learning; our school motto, ‘dare to learn’ demonstrates this and is embodied by our older pupils, many of whom have been with us from younger years and develop into ambitious, confident and compassionate members of our community.

-Senior School pupils dare to learn and succeed!
+Senior School pupils dare to learn and succeed

 We deliver a rigorous academic programme but believe that successful pupils are not defined solely by their attainment in tests and exams.
 Our programme of study allows pupils to maintain breadth as well as depth, based on the National Curriculum for England and Wales leading up to the GCSE syllabus and A-Levels studied in our Sixth Form.
 We encourage aspirational ‘behaviours for learning’ that are proven to lead to success, when applied consistently in a supportive environment by teachers that know and value their pupils.
-Rookwood School offers this in abundance – pupils here dare to learn and succeed!
+Rookwood School offers this in abundance – pupils here dare to learn and succeed.

 Rookwood School students participating in practical class work.